 We are about the Land, and about the Knowledge that comes from the Land.
 Such Knowledge is usually called Indigenous Knowledge, or IK, and it encompasses far more different kinds of information than most people realize.
 More important, it comes to human beings in a variety of ways whose scope, impact, processing, and application have been largely forgotten by Western culture.
 This means we explore a much wider array of Knowledge content than you might expect, and that we do it using many different ways of knowing, learning about, and responding to the natural world . . . which is, after all, the Land.

-Tapestry’s diverse community — of powerful Land, people, and horse partners (and, we hope, buffalo partners again in the near future) — brings a wealth of expertise to programs that nurture and sustain the vital relationship between all living things and Indigenous Knowledge.
+Tapestry’s diverse community — of powerful Land, people, horses, and buffalo — brings a wealth of expertise to programs that nurture and sustain the vital relationship between all living things and Indigenous Knowledge.
 Our small staff leverages resources by collaborating with a pool of highly creative Indigenous and non-Indigenous scholars, teachers, artists, Elders, horsepeople, storytellers, and traditional healers of all kinds.

 Please use the links below to explore the partnerships that fuel Tapestry’s work, the meaning of our name, a summary of our mission, and our commitment to your privacy on this website.